Thursday, 19 December 2013

 The climate controllers, part of a project reportedly called EnergySense, would help people keep tabs on their energy use and help them make adjustments accordingly.
 You know, like a thermostat would.

-Mountain View may be making use of hardware from smart thermostat maker Ecobee, though the company's CEO said it wasn't working with Google.
+hardware from smart thermostat maker Ecobee, though the company's CEO said it wasn't working with Google.

 What a gas: